 Elizabeth Mary Pilcher (later Causwell) was born in Australia on August 29, 1920.
-Pilcher attended Frensham School, a girls’ secondary school located in New South Wales.
-In 1938 she began her studies in architecture at the University of Sydney and graduated with a Bachelor of Architecture in 1945.
-After doing some travelling, Pilcher completed a two-year post-graduate course in town planning at the Edinburgh College of Art in 1952.
+Pilcher attended Frensham School, a girls’ secondary school in New South Wales.
+In 1938 she began her architecture studies at the University of Sydney and graduated with a Bachelor of Architecture in 1945.
+After some travelling, Pilcher completed a two-year post-graduate course in town planning at the Edinburgh College of Art in 1952.
 She was accepted as a special student at Harvard University where she completed another year of studies in architecture.

 It is unclear how long Pilcher remained with GBR, but it is known that in 1964 she moved to Jamaica where she was employed as a government planner until 1980.
 Pilcher returned to Australia in 1989.